admbtski/miglee/BILLING_SYSTEM_DOCUMENTATION.md

 ### 5. Use Boost or Local Push

 **Boost**: When a user uses a boost, the event is moved to the top of the listing by updating the `boostedAt` timestamp.
-Events with a recent `boostedAt` value are prioritized in all sorting modes.
+Events with a recent boost are prioritized in all sorting modes.

+**⏰ Boost Duration**: Boosts are active for **24 hours**.
+After 24 hours, the boost automatically expires and the event returns to normal sorting (though `boostedAt` remains in the database for historical tracking).

 ```typescript
 import { useBoost, useLocalPush } from '@/lib/billing';